sigurd4/custom_float/README.md

 All arithmetic operations are performed using bitwise operators and integer arithmetic.

-All floats can be converted into each other efficiently.
+All floats can be converted into each other.